Abdullah-Alharbi-Archived-Projects/project-management/README.md

 2. As a user i want to login to my account
 3. As a user i want to edit my account

+#### Organization:

+1. As a user i want to create a new organization
+2. As a user i want to edit organization
+3. As a user i want to delete organization

 #### Projects:

 1. As a user i want to create a new project